cjornes/reading-notes/Coder-Computer.md

    “Text Edit.” </li> <li> For Linux computers, each distribution will have its own text editor already installed </li> </ul>

-## The difference between text editors and IDEs
+## The difference between text editors and IDEs.
 <ul> <li> A text editor edits the text, as well as manages text and files. </li> <li> An IDE or (Integrated Development Environment) is a suite of
    different software all coming together. </li> <li> An IDE is a text editor, a file manager, a compiler, and a debugger all in one software package. </li> </ul>